 The latest sign that America is a youth-obsessed culture?
 Men as young as their 30s have taken to “getting work done” so they don’t “age out of” their workplaces and careers.
 I wrote about this for CNBC.com recently.
 Ageism is one of the factors contributing to Americans’ general anxiety about the future, a phenomenon I have been covering for two years in The Restless Project.
 Have you experienced ageism at work?
 Let me know about it.
 Here’s an excerpt:

-Men looking to fight ageism in the workplace have a new secret weapon: The plastic surgeon’s scalpel.
+Men looking to fight ageism in the workplace have a new secret weapon: The plastic surgeon’s scalpel and the best plastic surgeon in denver.

 David, a 54-year-old portfolio manager in New York, said he looked around his office when he turned 50, and realized he needed to do something.
 The days when investors look for a wise, old money manager were disappearing.